drj11/sixtyforth/sixtyforth.md

 Mostly Forth-83 but expanded to 64-bit.
-Where we need additional words, these will come from ANSI FORTH.
+Where we need additional words, these will come from ANSI Forth.

 Additional words to keep an eye on: